-The new financial year began on 6th April 2023, and with it came a new year of renewed ISA allowances.
-This may have raised questions about your ISA allowance and how it works, so we’ve broken down all you’ll need to know for your ISA allowance in the 2023/24 financial year.
+The annual ISA allowance was renewed at the start of the new financial year on 6th April 2024, including the Stocks and Shares ISA allowance.
+This may have raised questions about the Stocks and Shares ISA rules and how it works, so we’ve broken down all you’ll need to know for your ISA allowance in the 2024/25 financial year.

 What is an ISA allowance?

-An ISA allowance is the total amount of money you can save into an ISA within one financial year without paying income tax or capital gains tax on any returns or interest.
+An ISA allowance is the total amount of money you can save or invest across ISAs within one financial year without paying income tax or capital gains tax on any returns or interest.
 Your allowances across various investment schemes have the potential to change each year, which is why it’s important to keep up to date with the current year’s allowance.

 In the UK, there are four main types of ISA: